INSRapperswil/piapi/README.md

 The piapi library ease the interaction with the Cisco Prime Infrastructure REST API with python. piapi implements a unique class known as **PIAPI** has the unique entry point for all requests made against the API.

+**[All credit goes to maximumG for piapi](https://github.com/maximumG/piapi)**, any changes after v0.1.4 were implemented by tyler-guy.

 Version
 -------